Rebellion of Sheikh Ahmad Madani

 It began as a result of the Restoration of the Safavids in late 1729.
 The Hotaks were expelled from Iran and many fled to the Garmsirat instead of taking the long route back to Kerman.
 The coastal Arab chieftains used this opportunity to seize independence and gave shelter to the Afghans.
 Outrageous taxes were also a factor in the rebellion.
 Many Arabs joined Sheikh Ahmad Madani and Iranian forces sent against Madani were unable to defeat him as they lacked sufficient naval forces to encircle the rebels.

 Dutch East India Company letters reported he was collecting revenue in the areas between Lar and Shiraz.
 In the Autumn of 1730 Mohammad 'Ali Khan was able to defeat the rebels several times.
 However Mohammad 'Ali refused to accept any attempt at peace because he wanted to end them once and for all.
 He failed to do so however, and Ahmad Madani's stronghold remained safe.
 In October 1731 Sheikh Ahmad Madani had taken Lar again and besieged the citadel but were driven off and defeated.
 Sheikh Ahmad Madani still remained a threat to the region however.

-In 1732 Mohammad Khan Baluch was sent with some 12,000 men to destroy Sheikh Ahmad Madani.
+In 1732 Mohammad Khan Baloch was sent with some 12,000 men to destroy Sheikh Ahmad Madani.
 However, he instead dealt with his own feud with the governor of Jahrom and did nothing to stop the rebels.
-In the autumn of 1733 Mohammad Khan Baluch revolted against Tahmasp Qoli Khan with the help of Sheikh Ahmad Madani, and this was the last straw.
+In the autumn of 1733 Mohammad Khan Baloch revolted against Tahmasp Qoli Khan with the help of Sheikh Ahmad Madani, and this was the last straw.
 Nader Shah marched against the rebels with the assistance of the Dutch and English.
 By May 1734, Ahmad's stronghold at Maragh had fallen and Sheikh Ahmad Madani was captured.
 By the middle of June 1734 the Campaign against Sheikh Ahmad Madani was over.
-However, some remnants of the rebellions of Sheikh Ahmad Madani and Mohammad Khan Baluch fled to Kish and held it against Safavid forces for a brief period.
+However, some remnants of the rebellions of Sheikh Ahmad Madani and Mohammad Khan Baloch fled to Kish and held it against Safavid forces for a brief period.